51 Points for servicing residential oil equipment

 49. Remove floor covering carefully

-51. Complete all paperwork and thank customer on way out.
+51. Complete all paperwork and thank the customer on the way out.

-* Older equipment will normally operate at 100 psi fuel pressure.
-With many manufacturers operating with increased pump pressures 140 psi or greater the maximum firing rate on the rating plate may not be the actual nozzle size.
+*Older equipment will normally run at 100 psi fuel pump pressure.
+With many manufacturers operating at increased pump pressures of 140 psi or greater, the maximum firing rate on the rating plate may not accurately reflect the actual nozzle size.
 See increased pump pressure and nozzle sizing charts from nozzle manufacturers

-** Normally a vacuum test is only required if the lines are overhead or there is an underground fuel tank.
-Above ground tanks and basement tanks where the tank and appliance are on the same level, or, the tank is higher than the appliance, normally will not require a fuel pump vacuum test.
+** Normally, a vacuum test is only needed if the lines are overhead or there is an underground fuel tank.
+Above-ground tanks and basement tanks, where the tank and appliance are on the same level or the tank is higher than the appliance, typically do not require a fuel pump vacuum test.

-*** The over fire draft test will not be required on pressure fired equipment.
-Most residential equipment is natural vent and will operate on a negative draft.
-Some equipment today is operating in a positive drat condition.
-This would include direct vent equipment; not to be confused with power vented equipment.
+*** The over-fire draft test will not be needed on pressure-fired equipment.
+Most residential equipment is natural-draft chimney-vented and operates on a negative over-fire draft.
+Typically, a negative draft appliance has an over-fire draft of -0.03 to -0.04 inches.
+Some equipment today is running in a positive draft condition.
+This would include direct vent equipment, not to be confused with power-vented equipment.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury for applied information found on this website.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury resulting from the applied information found on this website.